 What information we collect

 We collect and use personal information such as names and address details, as well as other contact information such as email addresses and telephone numbers.
-We also collect information about the services you use on our website, any purchases or financial transactions you make and any marketing preferences you give.
+We also collect information about the services individuals use on our website, including any purchases or financial transactions made and any marketing preferences given.

-We maintain a record of communications that we send to you, and will also log any communications that you send to us.
-In some limited cases we may collect some publicly available information about you, including company directorships, and your interests.
-If you attend a Christian Aid event it is possible that your photograph may be taken.
-If you call our supporter care team, your call may be recorded for quality and training purposes.
+We maintain a record of communications that we send to supporters, and will also log any communications that supporters send to us.
+In some limited cases we may collect some publicly available information about supporters, including company directorships, and your interests.
+If an individual attends a Christian Aid event it is possible that photographs may be taken, and information on how to opt-out of those photographs being used will be posted.
+If an individual calls our supporter care team, the call may be recorded for quality and training purposes.

-If you have made a donation to Christian Aid and kindly agreed to Gift Aid that donation we must record the fact that you are a UK tax payer and we have to maintain a record of the amount of Gift Aid we have collected.
+If supporters have made a donation to Christian Aid and kindly agreed to Gift Aid that donation we must record the fact that they are a UK tax payer and we have to maintain a record of the amount of Gift Aid we have collected.

-Under data protection law, certain categories of personal information are recognised as sensitive, including health information, race, religious beliefs, and political opinions (‘sensitive personal data’).
-In limited cases, we may collect sensitive personal data about you.
+Under data protection law, certain categories of personal information are recognised as particularly sensitive, including health information, race, religious beliefs, and political opinions (‘special category personal data’).
+In limited cases, we may collect special category personal data about you.